 7- How Many Hours Per Day Should We Wear Invisible Aligners?

 You should wear aligners for 20 to 22 hours out of 24 per day.
 This means that you can only take out your aligners at the time of eating or drinking and you should put them back on your teeth immediately after eating.

 8- Are Invisible Orthodontics Effective?

 The orthodontics treatment duration depends on the type of malocclusion.
-Taking into account that these orthodontics appliances are used for correcting some specific types of malocclusion if worn regularly, straightening and correcting teeth could be completed within one year using braces.
+Taking into account that these orthodontics appliances are used for correcting some specific types of malocclusion if worn regularly, straightening and correcting teeth may be completed within one year using braces.
 For correcting severe malocclusions, tooth-colored porcelain brackets are used and the course of treatment amounts to approximately two years.
 Once again, depending on the user’s cooperation & malocclusion if gone wrong it may take drastically more or lower.